echarso/data_science/README.md

 Then we construct the relevant equsations that derive from the indifference statements and by also having in mind that the sum of weights = 1 we solve the problem

+# swing method

+From a variety (n) of attributes we construct the following alternatives

+1. where all the attributes have their worst values

+2 n alternatives where alla tributes have worst expect 1 out of n that has the best

+worst alt takes zero points and we ask experts to assing points to the rest with a scale till 100

+then we use the following formula to calculate weights wi = pointi / sum_of_points